Walter Abraham: Macquarie University

 In October 1964 it was decided that the university would open for teaching in early 1967, and would have a growth target of 1,000 new students each year for the following decade.
 The new Macquarie University Council decided that the planning of the campus would be conducted internally, rather than by consultants, and as such, an architect-planner's office was established.

-Abraham was one of the first three staffmembers appointed to the university, and was also one of its first six administrators.
+Abraham was one of the first three staff members appointed to the university, and was also one of its first six administrators.
 He was appointed Architect Planner to the university in April 1965 and was given professorial status so that he could negotiate the university's development on an equal footing with the academic staff.

 Campus design

 At the time of his appointment, very little local information was available in Australia regarding the design and planning of universities, and so Abraham travelled to the United Kingdom and United States to study the works of contemporary university campus planners.
 Rejecting the perceived inflexibility of "master plans", a concept current at the time, he decided to aim for a balanced and flexible approach to developing the constructed and natural environments of the Macquarie site.

 Abraham established a grid of lots of 300 square feet (approximately 28 square metres) each, aligned to points of the compass, split into three main divisions: West (W), Central (C), and East (E).
 Most of the principal buildings were to be constructed along or within easy reach of the campus's main west-east pedestrian way, which became known as University Walk.
 The measure of 300 feet was chosen as it was seen to represent a 1-minute walk, and Abraham wanted to aim for a design where no two points on campus were more than a maximum 10-minutes' walk from each other.

 Sizeable parking areas were created on the outskirts of the academic core to the west, south and east, with traffic zones and bus routes running along the north and south of the main southern parking areas W1, C1, C2, and E1.
 Use of both natural hilly landscape and artificial mounds was made to ensure that the noise of cars and buses did not intrude into the academic area of the campus.

 A valley on the north side of the academic area which overlooks the Lane Cove National Park was landscaped and kept free of buildings.
 The panorama was enhanced with the creation of a lake, and carefully designed planting programmes were commenced across campus.
 The beautiful grounds of Macquarie University today are essentially a product of Abraham's devotion to the art of landscape development.

 Abraham remained in the employ of Macquarie University for 19 years, overseeing its development and enhancing the development's consistency.
 He retired in 1983, but remained a regular visitor and observed the continuing development of his creation with great interest.